|Glendive Police Department (non-emergency)||377-2364|

 6. Closed campus means all classes and activities are canceled.

-7. All personnel and students should watch their EventLink connection, email, or local media for information as to when the campus will be reopened.
+7. All personnel and students should monitor their email accounts and cell phones for Squawker announcements with information as to when the campus will be reopened.

 8. Students are responsible for their own safety and class performance.
 We are here to assist them with that responsibility.

-9. To find out about closures at off-site courses, check the Dawson Community College Web site, EventLink or local media.
+9. To find out about closures at off-site courses, check the Dawson Community College Web site or local media.

 There are three levels of lock-downs and situations; An announcement will be made with instructions followed by where and/or what the threat is with the call for a lock-down such as;